The TL;DR version is:

 It’s a very well known and common practice for gaming platforms to keep alive their previous generation, if it was popular enough.

-Usually, the newer hardware is sold below it’s profit margin (called lost leader).
+Usually, the newer hardware is sold below it’s profit margin (called lost leader) in order to make more money from commissions on individual software titles sold (called the Razor - Razorblade model).

 Only after the Bill of Materials becomes cheaper and the console goes a revision, will the R&D get recouped and then finally be profitable.